Connect with us

 on

-The Singapore government has repeatedly stated that Mr Lee Kuan Yew (LKY)’s Last Will, dated 17 December 2013, was executed under misleading circumstances, alleging that LKY was misled regarding the execution of his final wishes, accepted that the property need not be demolished, and provided his views on how the property should be preserved.
+The Singapore government has repeatedly stated that Singapore’s founding Prime Minister, the late Mr Lee Kuan Yew (LKY), executed his Last Will, dated 17 December 2013, under misleading circumstances, alleging that LKY was misled regarding the execution of his final wishes, accepted that the property need not be demolished, and provided his views on how the property should be preserved.

-An unnamed government spokesperson informed the media on Friday evening (25 Oct) that Mr Lee Hsien Yang (LHY) and Mrs Lee Suet Fern (LSF) were found to have lied under oath.
+An unnamed government spokesperson informed the media on Friday evening (25 Oct) that LKY’s son, Mr Lee Hsien Yang (LHY), and his wife, Mrs Lee Suet Fern (LSF), were found to have lied under oath.

 The spokesperson added that the Disciplinary Tribunal and the Court of Three Judges described their conduct as presenting “an elaborate edifice of lies… both on oath… and through their public and other statements.”